elyra-ai/elyra/elyra/pipeline/airflow/provider_package_catalog_connector/README.md

 1. Add a new Airflow provider package catalog ('`+`' > '`New Apache Airflow provider package operator catalog`').
 1. Specify a catalog name, e.g. '`HTTP provider package`'.
 1. (Optional) Specify a category under which the loaded operators will be organized in the palette.
 1. Configure the '`Provider package download URL`'.
-If the resource is secured, provide credentials, such as a user id or api key and password.
+The URL must reference a location that Elyra can access using an HTTP `GET` request.
+If the resource is secured, provide credentials, such as a user id and password or API key.

 ### Example